Becoming successful in any profession is never a very smooth ride. Similarly, the profession of architecture does involve plenty of struggles.

 Usually, the lead design role in any construction project is given to architects.
 They need to ensure that the quality of the design is maintained.
 Added to this, architects generate an initial outline of the structure through virtual modeling.
 Thereafter, changes are made as per the ideas and designs of the sub-contractors.

-In recent times, different types of procurement packages such as Design and Construct (D&C) and Public-Private Partnership have emerged.
+In recent times, different types of procurement packages such as Design and Construct (D&C) and Public-Private Partnerships have emerged.
 As per such packages, contractors are involved much early in the process.
 Hence, architects have to establish their role in the project from the beginning.

 They also need to communicate the details of the project with perfect clarity to the sub-contractors.
 When practiced successfully, this mode of work helps to flourish a common idea throughout the process.
 Also, the client is able to work with the team quite closely.